-That the choice of algorithms leading to supra-competitive pricing could be an equilibrium outcome in a static game, seems at odds with the requirement that illegal cartels have some form of agreement at their core.
-This conclusion resonates with ongoing expressions of discomfort, on the part of antitrust scholars, with the heavy emphasis that cartel enforcement puts on finding an agreement (see for instance, Turner (1962), Posner (1976), Whinston (2006), Kaplow (2013), and, in the context of algorithms specifically, Harrington (2018)).
+antitrust scholars, with the heavy emphasis that cartel enforcement puts on finding an agreement (see for instance, Turner (1962), Posner (1976), Whinston (2006), Kaplow (2013), and, in the context of algorithms specifically, Harrington (2018)).

-Whether through regulation, or through antitrust oversight, the question of how to identify a "pro-competitive" implementation of an algorithm seems to be central to evaluating both existing behavior and possible counterfactuals that a regulatory agency might compute.
-The results in this paper point toward implementations that are informed by an understanding of the wider economic environment and that incorporate counterfactual alternatives to the play actually engaged in when learning.
-Thus, indicia of the possible existence of a "pro-competitive" implementation may include the incorporation of a demand model, likely informed by statistical or econometric studies (such as A-B testing) to generate returns to alternative actions.
-Training the algorithm using results from sub-populations on whom price experiments have been run may also be a useful indicator of an "pro-competitive" algorithm.41 Additionally, the greater the number of firms in a market, the more muted any supra-competitive pricing is likely to be.42
+Whether through regulation, or through antitrust oversight, the question of how to identify a "pro-competitive" implementation of an algorithm seems to be central to any evaluation exercise that a regulatory agency might conduct.
+Most likely this requires access to the underlying code.
+45 At least the results in this paper point toward pro-competitive implementations being those that are informed by an understanding of the wider economic environment and that incorporate counterfactual alternatives to the play actually engaged in when learning.
+Thus, indicia of the possible existence of a "procompetitive" implementation may include the incorporation of a demand model, likely informed by statistical or econometric studies (such as A-B testing) to generate returns to alternative actions.
+Training the algorithm using results from sub-populations on whom price experiments have been run may also be a useful indicator of an "pro-competitive" algorithm.46 Additionally, the greater the number of firms in a market, the more muted any supra-competitive pricing is likely to be.47